Dobidop/ComfyStereo/README.md

 https://github.com/user-attachments/assets/b76e6243-557b-454b-9baa-1aac2a7eb22a

-Added some new functionaltiy such as edge and direction aware blur of the depth map.
+Added some new functionality such as edge and direction aware blur of the depth map.
 I've also managed to add some additional interpolation and stereo distortion methods.
 By 'I', I mean I tortured ChatGPT for hours.

 #### Things to note
 To activate the adaptive blurring, set 'depth_blur_sigma' (the amount of blur applied) to a value greater than 0.